An inheritance can be a life-changer.

 They include:

-When a remarriage happens, it’s incredibly prudent to reassess how likely the inheritance is to occur.
+When a remarriage happens, it’s prudent to reassess how likely the inheritance is to occur.

-Beneficiaries get switched out or deleted every day of the week as a result, putting at risk their financial future if they were counting on the inheritance.
+As a result, beneficiaries get switched out, putting at risk their financial future if they were counting on the inheritance.

-Am I, as a result, incredibly biased in urging clients to not count on inheritances or, at a minimum, to have a Plan B in case something changes?
+Yes.
+It is why I urge clients to not rely on inheritances or, at a minimum, to have a Plan B in case something changes.

-Losing someone we care about is its own loss that is unquantifiable.
+Losing someone we care about is its own loss that can’t be measured.

 Compounding that loss with an inheritance we assumed would result only makes it that much harder to adjust to life without them.